juristr/juristr.github.com/_posts/2013-03-19-will-i-really-miss-google-reader.md

 - day/night mode on the mobile client (GReader client didn't even have this)
 - ...

 Sure, I'm also missing some features like "Search" and there will come up a couple more when using Feedly for some weeks.
-But there's a [team behind which is working hard on improving the service](http://blog.feedly.com/) with the interest to become the best news reader app available and that makes hope for new amazing features to come soon.
+Since there's a [team behind which is working hard on improving the service](http://blog.feedly.com/) with the interest to become the best news reader app available, makes hope for new amazing features to come soon.

 As mentioned, one thing that puzzles me a bit is the missing offline capabilities of the Android client, so Feedly team, get that done soon ;).
 Vote for that feature [here](https://getsatisfaction.com/feedly/topics/offline_support_for_mobile) if you'd enjoy that as well.